Johnnie Torjussen

-Johnnie Torjussen (born 24 June 1999) is an English badminton player.
+Johnnie Torjussen (born 24 June 1999) is a former badminton player from England.

 Career

 In 2020, he lost the finals at the Slovak Open to Jan Louda.
 In 2021, he became the national champion of England after winning the men's singles at the 2021 English National Badminton Championships by defeating Alex Lane.
 This earned him a place in representing England at the 2021 Sudirman Cup.

 In 2022, he was selected as part of the squad to represent England in the 2022 Thomas Cup.
+In 2023, he won his third consecutive national singles title at the English National Badminton Championships, at the David Ross Sports Village in Nottingham.

+Torjussen announced his retirement in December 2023, due to an ongoing meniscus injury.